Brightspace/bmx/README.md

 ```Powershell
 aws sts get-caller-identity --profile my-profile
 ```
+## notes

+Okta account sessions are also saved when a configuration file is present.
+As such, it is not recommended to run `bmx configure` or create a configuration file on a machine with multiple users.

-Note: The flags provided are optional.
-Use `bmx write -h` to view all available options.
+The flags provided in the examples are optional.
+Use `bmx -h` or `bmx {command-name} -h` to view all available options.

 # Project-Level Configuration Files